This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 2. Be able to walk, with or without the assistance of a person or device

-3. Subjects of childbearing potential who do not practice total abstinence must agree to use hormonal or two forms of nonhormonal contraception (dual contraception) consistently while participating in the study until 30 days (females) or 90 days (males) after the last dose of the study drug
+3. Participants of childbearing potential who do not practice total abstinence must agree to use hormonal or two forms of nonhormonal contraception (dual contraception) consistently while participating in the study until 30 days (females) or 90 days (males) after the last dose of the study drug

 4. Be able to read and understand English